keithmcnulty/neo4jshell/README.md

 <!-- badges: end -->

 # neo4jshell
-Efficient querying and server management for Neo4J in R using bolt and cypher-shell.
+Efficient querying and server management for 'Neo4J' in R using bolt and cypher-shell.

 ## Pre-installation notes
 This package requires uses the `ssh` package which requires `libssh` to be installed.
-See [here](https://cran.r-project.org/web/packages/ssh/vignettes/intro.html) for more details.
+See the vignettes for the `ssh` package [here](https://CRAN.R-project.org/package=ssh) for more details.

 This package also requires the `cypher-shell` executable to be available **locally**.
-This is installed as standard in Neo4J installations and can usually be found in the `bin` directory of that installation.
+This is installed as standard in 'Neo4J' installations and can usually be found in the `bin` directory of that installation.
 It can also be installed standalone using Homebrew or is available here:  https://github.com/neo4j/cypher-shell.

-It is recommended, for ease of use, that the path to the cypher-shell executable is added to your `PATH` environment variable.
+It is recommended, for ease of use, that the path to the `cypher-shell` executable is added to your `PATH` environment variable.
 If not, you should record its location for use in some of the functions within this package.

 ## Installation